atolab/zenoh-web/content/docs/migration_1.0/Pico.md

 }
 ```

 In the case of our callback, this allows the data from the loaned type to be used in another thread context.
-Although this other thread should not forget to `z_drop` its instance of reply to avoid memory leak!
+Note that this other thread should not forget to call `z_drop` to avoid a memory leak!

 ### View types